• Skip to primary navigation

 whipped cannoli filling in a food processor and in a bowl topped with chocolate chips and orange zest.

-Learn how to make homemade Italian ricotta cannoli filling with just 4 ingredients.
-Made with strained ricotta cheese and flavored with a grated orange peel, this simple cannoli filling recipe can be used as a dip or to fill cannoli shells.
+Learn how to make a Homemade Italian Ricotta Cannoli Filling Recipe with just 4 ingredients.
+With strained ricotta cheese and a grated orange peel, my simple cannoli filling recipe can be used as a dip or to fill cannoli shells.

 bowl of ricotta cannoli filling sprinkles with fresh orange zest and a few mini chocolate chips.